List of Dragonriders of Pern characters: Craftmasters/Journeymen

 At the time of Impression, male dragonriders' names are shortened with an apostrophe.
 This follows a tradition carried from the First Pass, as the dragons slurred the riders' names during Threadfall.
 For example, Famanoran became F'nor at his Impression.

 Most women will only Impress gold queens, with the exception of a few female green riders, such as Mirrim, (and one blue rider, Xhinna) and queens fly in a wing of their own, with agenothree tanks to sear Thread from the skies.
 The first instance of 'agenothree' comes from Dragonsdawn, as Drake Bonneau slurred the name of the chemical compound HNO_{3}.

-When asked why all dragons' names end in th, Anne McCaffrey facetiously replied: "Dragons have forked tongues.
+When asked why all dragons' names end in th, Anne McCaffrey replied: "Dragons have forked tongues.
 They lisp"; Pernese dragons have no vocal cords, and speak only telepathically.